rszheng/Ethereum-Develop/SmartContract.md

 In this tutorial, you will learn:
 - what a smart contract looks like,
-- how to register the smart contract to Ethereum blockchain, and
+- how to register a smart contract to Ethereum blockchain, and
 - how to interact with the registered smart contract.

 ### A simple smart contract